Rocket of China (locomotive): Design and history

-In 1882, the coal production of Kaiping Coal Mine increased sharply, and mules and horses were unable to cope with the problem, so a large amount of coal was stockpiled.
-In order to solve the problem of traction power, Xuguzhuang Works, according to the locomotive drawings provided by Claude W. Kinder, used a light winch boiler and steel materials used in mine development to assemble China's first steam locomotive under the guidance of Kinder.
+In 1882, the coal production of the Kaiping Coal Mines increased sharply, and mules and horses struggled to transport loads efficiently, so large quantities were left in stockpiles.
+In order to solve the problem of traction power, the Xuguzhuang Works, according to the locomotive plans provided by Claude W. Kinder, used a Portable winding engine boiler and steel materials used in mine development to assemble China's first steam locomotive under the guidance of Kinder.
 The wife of R.R.
 Burnett, the British chief engineer of the Kaiping Mining Bureau, named this locomotive "Rocket of China" after the Rocket designed by George Stephenson in 1829.
-According to historical records, this locomotive was 18 feet 8 inches (about 5.7 meters) long, with only three pairs of driving wheels but no guide wheels or trailing wheels.
+According to historical records, this locomotive was 18 feet 8 inches (about 5.7 meters) long, with only three pairs of driving wheels, but no guide wheels or trailing wheels.
 Because both sides of the locomotive were inlaid with a five-clawed flying dragon engraved in brass, representing the Qing Dynasty, this locomotive was also called the "Dragon Locomotive".

 The fate of the original locomotive is disputed by several sources.
-According to Colin Garratt, Kinder buried the locomotive after he was found out by the Chinese authorities, who had sent a commission to investigate.
+According to Colin Garratt, Kinder buried the locomotive after it was found out by the Chinese authorities, who had sent a commission to investigate.
 On another account, Rocket of China was later placed in a museum and disappeared after 1937, during the onset of the Second Sino-Japanese War.